xjmusic/xjmusic/README.md

 On OSX, because we are unable to connect to the container from the host, we are using the following workarounds, which are built in to the cross-platform workflow:

   * Local port 80 (e.g. http://localhost) is mapped to Docker container `hub01xj1` port 80
-  * Local port 5432 is mapped to Postgres container `postgres01xj1` port 5432

 Docker documentation: https://docs.docker.com/docker-for-mac/networking/#per-container-ip-addressing-is-not-possible
 GitHub Open Issue: https://github.com/docker/for-mac/issues/155